When regular brushing cleans 60% of the tooth surfaces, it goes without saying that there is a need to use something to clean that remaining 40%.

 You can consider them as alternative tools to floss and interdental brushes.

-Traditional sting floss or tape that you might use can be fiddly, awkward and uncomfortable to use and put you and I off from cleaning away plaque from between the teeth.
+Traditional string floss or tape that you might use can be fiddly, awkward and uncomfortable to use.
+This can put you and me off from cleaning away plaque from between the teeth.

 How to use

-The 2 different approaches mean the way in which you use the Waterpik and Sonicare Airfloss are slightly different.
+The 2 different approaches to cleaning mean the way in which you use the Waterpik and Sonicare Airfloss are slightly different.

 With the Airfloss you move the tip of the nozzle to the interdental space you want to clean, press the button, the jet of air and water is delivered into the gap.
 You then move it to the next gap and repeat the process until you have cleaned the whole mouth.

 With a water flosser the stream of water is normally continuous.
 Whilst you move from one interdental space to another, there is a need to be more controlled and focused with your approach, following the gumline as you go.

 How you use either are best demonstrated in the following promotional videos.

 The fact that these 2 products are powered by electricity does bring some significant benefits, most notably you have to apply less effort than string floss.